Thalia-the-nerd/funny/README.md

 1. https://drive.google.com/file/d/1QzoazrjsxT1RGHcT4aEsrFo0xpXYi1bJ/view?usp=sharing donwnload + unzip

-   Find some way to block the adding of VPN configuration.
+3. **Configure and Use the VPN**
+   - Launch the application.
+   - Follow the application's instructions to connect to your VPN and bypass the firewall.

+#### (YouTube + Tiktok + discord type applications use both previous commands)

-# Installing Homebrew and Java without sudo access (java has no real threat as to do anything you need sudo and you can just block a list of mirrors for both applications)
+# Installing Homebrew and Java without sudo access

 ## Installing Homebrew